Japan Highly Skilled Professional Points Calculator

 Age Bands

-Japan’s HSP system gives a modest advantage to younger applicants who may have a longer potential career in the country.
-This calculator uses the following age bands:
+Japan’s HSP system gives a modest advantage to younger applicants who may have a longer future career in the country.
+This category matters, but it is not usually decisive on its own.

 • Under 30: 15 points